-Democratic principle was strongly implanted in Comanche political organization.
+Democratic principles were strongly implanted.
 Each tribal division had both civil or peace chiefs and war chiefs.
-Tribal decisions were made by a council of chiefs presided over by the head civil chief, but individuals were not bound to accept council decisions.
-Comanche society permitted great individual freedom, and that autonomy greatly complicated relations with European cultures.
+Tribal decisions were made by a council of chiefs presided over by the head civil chief.
+Comanche society permitted great individual freedom.
+This autonomy complicated relations with European cultures.

-By the mid-eighteenth century, the armed and mounted Comanches had become a formidable force in Texas.
-Spanish officials, lacking the resources to defeat them militarily, decided to pursue peace with the Comanches.
-The peace policy used trade and gifts to promote friendship and authorized military force only to punish specific acts of aggression.
-This policy had mixed results for the remainder of Spanish rule in Texas.
+The armed and mounted Comanches became a threatening force in Texas.
+Spanish officials, lacking the resources to defeat them militarily, decided to pursue peace.
+They used trade and gifts to promote friendship and authorized military force only to punish acts of aggression.

-President Mirabeau B. Lamar abandoned Houston’s peace policy in favor of waging war on the Comanche nation.
-Lamar's policy led to the Council House Fight, which occurred in San Antonio in the spring of 1840 when Texas officials attempted to arrest a Comanche peace delegation.
-Fighting broke out, and thirty-five Comanches, including twelve chiefs, were killed.
-The violence was not over.
-In late summer Comanches launched a retaliatory raid, devastating the towns of Victoria and Linnville and killing twenty-five Texans.
-When the Comanches made their escape to the north, they were intercepted at Plum Creek and defeated by Texan forces.
-In October, a Texas expedition traveled up the Colorado River and destroyed a Comanche encampment.
-Having suffered a tremendous loss of leadership and manpower, the Penatekas moved beyond the Red River and out of the range of Texas forces.
+President Mirabeau B. Lamar abandoned Houston’s peace policy in favor of war with the Comanche nation.
+When Texas officials attempted to arrest a Comanche peace delegation in 1840, thirty-five Comanches, including twelve chiefs, were killed.
+Comanches launched a retaliatory raid, devastating two towns and killing twenty-five Texans.
+The Comanches escaped northward, but they were caught and defeated by Texan forces.
+This tremendous loss of leadership and manpower led the Comanches to move out of Texas.
 Lamar's policy had succeeded in removing the Comanches from the borders of Texas, but at a terrible cost to both sides.

 Texas was annexed to the Union in 1845, and the U.S. government took over the administration of Texas Indian affairs.
-Federal agents and Comanche leaders attempted to preserve peace despite frequent outbreaks of hostilities, as white settlement continued to encroach on Comanche hunting grounds.
+Federal agents and Comanche leaders attempted to preserve peace despite frequent outbreaks of hostilities.
+White settlement continued to encroach on Comanche hunting grounds.
 In 1849 the army established a line of forts to protect the frontier, but settlers rapidly moved beyond the established barrier.
 To protect both settlers and Indians, two reservations were established in Texas in 1854.

-In 1859, the reservation Comanches were moved to Indian Territory, where they were given a tract of land near Anadarko and assigned to the Wichita Agency.
-Indian raids by tribes not on reservations increased during Civil War, which left the frontier unprotected.
+In 1859, the reservation Comanches were moved to Indian Territory, where they were given a tract of land.
+Tribes not on reservations increased their raids during the Civil War.

 When the war ended, the federal government renewed frontier defenses and its treaty-making with the Plains tribes.
-The treaties were designed to open the region to white travelers and settlers by locating the nomadic tribesmen on reservations.
-A 1867 treaty established a reservation for the Comanches, Kiowas, and Kiowa Apaches in southwestern Indian Territory between the Washita and Red rivers.
-The treaty did not greatly improve conditions in Texas, however, because the Comanches would not stay on the lands allotted them and continued to conduct destructive raids in Texas.
+In order to open the region to white settlers, they wanted to relocate the nomadic tribesmen to reservations.
+An 1867 treaty established a reservation for the Indians.
+The treaty did not greatly improve conditions in Texas, however, because the Comanches would not stay on the lands allotted them.
+They continued destructive raids.

-The Comanche population, according to an 1875 reservation census, had been reduced to 1,597.
-Reservation life forced a complete restructuring of Comanche society as the government attempted to transform the hunters and warriors into farmers and stockmen.
+By 1875 the Comanche population was reduced to 1,597.
+Reservation life forced a complete restructuring of Comanche society.
+The federal government attempted to transform the hunters and warriors into farmers and stockmen.
 Their cultural values and beliefs were under constant attack as they were encouraged to take up the white man's ways.
 Unable to support themselves and receiving little support from the government, Comanches suffered terribly.